-A wood lathe chuck is the fitting upon with the wood lathe that you’ll be working will rest.
-The chuck is the piece of the lathe that turns, offering you the chance to shape the product in the exact way that you want.
+A wood lathe chuck is one of the most important tools when turning wood.
+The chuck is a basically a clamp, but highly specialized for the purpose of wood turning.
+The chuck holds your project in place while it spins, providing you the ability to shape the product in the exact way that you want.
 Different chucks will provide you different choices and chances for working the wood.

 Some types you can choose:

 The 2 to 6 jaw chucks are used with scroll-type lathes and they are manual actuated self-centering.

 An independent 4-jaw chuck is not self-centering but an individual jaw can be moved separately from one another.
 These chucks can be utilized to work on an irregular shaped part, you can use it to set a piece off center for whatever reason that you would have in doing so.

 Mix jaw chucks combine the self-centering activity of the scroll chuck with separately moving jaws.
 This includes more flexibility with the capacity to have the self-centering benefits.

 Each type of lathe chucks can perform a wide range of various tasks, opening the capacities of incredible designs and processes.
 A lot of chucks mentioned here are more than the normal beginner lathe worker will require or have the capacity to get the most out of, however each one can be used in many standard lathes.
 The only drawback is that not all of these types of lathes are available for mini lathes.